 Palisade’s rivals offer hybrid options

-The Palisade’s report card suggests that it has plenty of room to grow.
+The Palisade’s report card suggests that it has plenty of areas to improve.
 Plus, Hyundai just showed its commitment to the model with a significant facelift for MY2023.
+The mid-size three-row SUV that customers love for its superior comfort for children and adults alike and a host of convenience and connectivity features has become even more appealing.
+Low fuel economy continues being the only main con of the Kia Telluride’s mechanical sibling.

 Ioniq 7: A fully-electrified alternative to the Palisade